 What is anticipatory action?

-Anticipatory action refers to actions taken to reduce the impacts of a forecast hazard before it occurs, or before its most acute impacts are felt.
-The actions are carried out in anticipation of a hazard’s predicted impacts and based on a forecast of when, where and how the event will unfold (IFRC 2020).
+Anticipatory action refers to actions taken to reduce the humanitarian impacts of a forecast hazard before it occurs, or before its most acute impacts are felt.
+The decision to act is based on a forecast, or collective risk analysis, of when, where and how the event will unfold (IFRC 2020).

-• Actions are implemented before a hazard’s impact, or before its most acute impacts are felt.
+- Actions are implemented before the hazard’s impact, or before its most acute humanitarian impacts are felt, with the objective to reduce these impacts.

-Anticipatory action works best if the following core components are agreed by stakeholders in advance:
+Anticipatory action works best if the following core components are pre-agreed by stakeholders:

-• financing, with both the amount and source prearranged to allow the actions to be implemented once the triggers are met.
+- financing, with the amount, source and disbursement pre-arranged to allow the actions to be implemented immediately once the triggers are met and before hazard impacts unfold.

-Anticipatory action is reshaping the humanitarian system, by leading a shift from reacting to hazards to acting ahead of them.
-Various organizations implement and promote anticipatory action around the world, including the Red Cross Red Crescent Movement, Start Network, the World Food Programme (WFP), the Food and Agriculture Organization of the United Nations (FAO) and the United Nations Office for the Coordination of Humanitarian Affairs (OCHA).
+Anticipatory action is reshaping the humanitarian system, driving a shift from reacting to hazards to acting ahead of them.
+Various organizations implement and promote anticipatory action around the world, including the International Red Cross and Red Crescent Movement, Start Network, the World Food Programme (WFP), the Food and Agriculture Organization of the United Nations (FAO) and the United Nations Office for the Coordination of Humanitarian Affairs (OCHA).

 Find out more